Orthodox Churches of Rostov-on-Don: The Orthodox religious organization Holy Iversky diocesan convent of the Religious organization "Rostov — on — Don Eparkhiya of Russian Orthodox Church (the Moscow Patriarchy)"

 After the October revolution hung the threat of closing of monastery.
 The Mother Superior Anastasia found the wise solution to register a community as agricultural artel that allowed to keep monastic life in the years of persecutions from the godless power.

 Everything broke in 1929.
 The monastery was closed, the property was transferred to the possession by the states, novices and nuns were expelled, and prosecuted the seventy-year-old Mother Superior with several sisters were sent to Siberia.

 After closing of the monastery in the building of the temple placed club of state farm, in the private case – at first orphanage, then workshops, then warehouses.

 The fine monastic garden was cut down, the apiary died, kaplitsa was sorted on a stone.
 The pond turned into the swamp, the sacred source was dirtied.
 On everything reigned the abomination of desolation.

-Only more than half a century later began a revival of Holy Iversky monastery.
-In the period of an archflamenship on the Don earth of the Metropolitan of Kiev in the 1991 in Rostov diocese was founded Holy Iversky Convent.
-From June 1993 to August 1996 the nun Neonila was a mother superior (Sergienko Nina Sergeyevna, is released for health reasons).
-The top temple in honor of the Iverian Theotokos and a bell-tower were restored during this time.
-In 1996 the nun Rakhil (Kovalyova) is appointed the Mother Superior of the monastery.

 Now in the monastery there are more than 30 nuns.
 They daily make church services in the monastery temple, work on a kitchen garden, in subsidiary farm, in the prosfoyena, and bear others monastic obedience.